SPARKY & SPECIAL EFFECTS ENGINEER.

 Picture

-ADC.
-This is an analogue voltage pin.
+• ADC.
+An analogue voltage pin.
 Depending on how you set it up, it returns a value depending on the voltage you apply to the pin.

 One thing to be aware of is the limitations of these devices.
 Over the years, I have found the Picaxe chips to be a little bit twitchy and troublesome at times.